DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 strangers face to face’.
-Vloggercue 2004 was attended by a small group of videobloggers, among them Jay Dedman, Steve Garfield, Bre Pettis (who started the website *We are the Media* and would go on to found MakerBot), the founders of Blip.tv, Ryanne Hodson (co-founder of *Freevlog*), Josh Leo (one of the youngest videobloggers at the time, and later host of the web show *Daily Kawaii*) and Chris Weagel (who found success with the daily – and slightly absurd – videoblog production company *Human Dog*).
+Vloggercue 2004 was attended by a small group of videobloggers, among them Jay Dedman, Steve Garfield, Bre Pettis (who started the website *We are the Media* and would go on to found MakerBot), the founders of Blip.tv, Josh Leo (one of the youngest videobloggers at the time, and later host of the web show *Daily Kawaii*) and Chris Weagel (who found success with the daily – and slightly absurd – videoblog production company *Human Dog*).
 This was the first time many of the